Liping0816/Simple_Student_Management_System/README.md

 # Simple Student Management System
 A linked list structure system develops fully in C++, with simple database (.txt)

-A simple MIS (Management Information System) that consists of a text file database.
+It is a simple MIS (Management Information System) that consists of a text file database.
 This system manages to store input data into the text file (record.txt).
 The data in database can be updated, searched, saved and delete.

 ## Functions: